 - 4. The completed purchase order and supporting documentation should then be returned to the Finance Officer; - 5.
 When the suppliers invoice arrives with the Community Relations Council the invoice will matched to the purchase order and the two documents compared for discrepancies/differences by DFAP; - 6.
 DAFP will seek confirmation from the purchase order approver that the goods/services have been received per the purchase order and the invoice at the charges agreed and detailed.
 DFAP will require an explanation for an discrepancies/differences; - 7.
-To help ensure CRCs compliance with the Department of Finance's prompt payment requirement, if an invoice cannot be paid then DFAP require a brief (one or two sentences) explanation why that it; and - 8.
+To help ensure CRCs compliance with the Department of Finance's prompt payment requirement, if an invoice cannot be paid then DFAP require a brief (one or two sentences) explanation why that it ; and - 8.
 DFAP will then be in a position to begin payment process.

 Contract Performance Evaluation

-Title of Project/Contract Ref:

-Name of Supplier Appointed:

-Contract Budget:

-Prepared By: Approved By:

-Signed: Signed:

-Date: Date:

-Section 1: Background Provide a brief description of the company of the purpose of the summary of contract initiation.
-Summary of minor variation. the contract? tion meeting?
+Section 1: Background

+Provide a brief description of the contract including:

+- What was the purpose of the contract?

+- Summary of contract initiation meeting?

+- Summary of minor variations?

-Section 2: Assessment of Costs This section should provide a comdate. s parison of the actual costs of the assignment with the contract costs to
+Section 2: Assessment of Costs

+This section should provide a comparison of the actual costs of the assignment with the contract costs to date.

-Where the project variation betwee should be sought. en contract value and actual costs is greater t han 10%, CPD advice
+Where the project variation between contract value and actual costs is greater than 10%, CPD advice should be sought.

 Expected Cost to date Actual Cost to date

-Percentage variation between ex xpected cost and actual cost.
+Percentage variation on between expe ected cost and actual cost.

 Contract Budget Revised Contract Budget

+Percentage variation on between expe ected cost and actual cost.

-Explanation of variation in costs:
+Explanation of vari iation in costs: